discordjs/guide/guide/popular-topics/errors.md

 ### MaxListenersExceededWarning: Possible EventEmitter memory leak detected...

 This error is caused by spawning a large amount of event listeners, usually for the client.
 The most common cause of this is nesting your event listeners instead of separating them.
-This can also be caused by spawning a lot of Collectors, since Collectors themselves spawn event listeners.
-The way to fix this error is to make sure you do not nest your listeners or spawn a lot of Collectors, it is **not** to use `emitter.setMaxListeners()` as the error suggests.
+The way to fix this error is to make sure you do not nest your listeners, it is **not** to use `emitter.setMaxListeners()` as the error suggests.

+You can debug these messages in different ways:
+- Through the [CLI](https://nodejs.org/api/cli.html#cli_trace_warnings): `node --trace-warnings index.js`
+- Through the [`process#warning` event](https://nodejs.org/api/process.html#process_event_warning): `process.on('warning', console.warn);`

 ### Cannot send messages to this user.